Halloween is just around the corner, so there is no better timing to talk about the horror which can occur with really bad customer service.

 ⚰️ Amazon - salty shipping costs.

-Context: The customer ordered three cartons of toilet paper on Amazon ($88.77) and got charged an astronomic shipping cost ($7,455).
+Context: The customer ordered three cartons of toilet paper on Amazon for $88.77... and was then charged an astronomical shipping cost of $7,455.

-The order was full-filled by a third-party seller who probably made a mistake calculating the shipping cost for the toilet order.
+The order was fulfilled by a third-party seller who probably MAYBE made a small mistake calculating the shipping cost for the order.

-Nor Amazon or the third party seller gave an appropriate customer support for the issue; the customer ended up writing a letter to Jeff Bezos and having lots of media coverage due to the ridiculous incident and the terrible customer support she was given.
+Neither Amazon nor the third party seller provided appropriate customer support for the issue, so the customer ended up writing a letter to Jeff Bezos and receiving extensive media coverage due to the ridiculous nature of the incident and the terrible customer support they received.

-Main takeaway: your customer support must address third party situations that may arise.
+Main takeaway: your customer support must help address third-party situations which arise.

-Abusive policies or mistakes from your third party sellers can damage your brand reputation and overall customer experience.
+Abusive policies or mistakes from third-party sellers damage your brand reputation as much as anything your own business does, and at the same time, destroys customer experience.

 You can read more about Amazon shipping horror story on the news.

-Context: as the hottest deal in town, MoviePass offered a $9.95 monthly subscription that allowed customers to see one movie per day.
+Context: the hottest deal in town at the time, MoviePass offered a $9.95 monthly subscription for customers to see one movie per day.

-No wonder how it rapidly reached over three million subscribers.
+No wonder it quickly reached over three million subscribers.

-Over 1.500 complaints were made to the Better Business Bureau website, and MoviePass got awarded an “F” – the lowest possible grade.
+Over 1,500 complaints were made to the Better Business Bureau website, which awarded MoviePass an “F” – the lowest possible grade.